jyfliu/Goq/README.md

+(Update: rewrite in scala + with multiprocessing is coming very soon)

 # Goq

 Goq is an automatic theorem prover capable of solving complex Olympiad style geometry problems.
 The solver itself was written in Python, while the interface/website was written in Java with the help of Spring Boot, Thymeleaf, HTML, etc. The theorem database uses Hibernate, MySQL, JPA.